hehuilong/IMAR-C/README.md

 For more information open the folder copyrights.

 ## Members:
-HUILON He and ROUALDES Fabien (Institut Mines-Télécom)
+HE Huilong and ROUALDES Fabien (Institut Mines-Télécom)